Grove Press: Union conflicts

 In 1962, Grove had sales of $2 million, but after legal bills, lost $400,000.
-But by 1964, they were profitable, and by 1967, Grove went public and built its own headquarters.
+By 1964, however, they were profitable, and by 1967, Grove went public and built its own headquarters.
 In 1970, the staff of 150 began organizing a union.
 Rosset fired some of the organizers (and later re-hired them in arbitration).
 The organizers responded with a picket line and an occupation of the building.
 Rosset called the police, and the occupiers were arrested.
 His editor, Richard Seaver, talked to the pickets and convinced them to disperse.
 Grove distributed an anti-union information sheet, and the union vote failed, 86–34.
 After the vote, Grove fired half its workers.

 1980s

-In 1985 Rosset sold Grove Press to Ann Getty and Sir George Weidenfeld, a British publisher.
+In 1985, Rosset sold Grove Press to Ann Getty and Sir George Weidenfeld, a British publisher.
 Rosset was fired a year later.